samirose/minutil/uuniq/README.md

 ## Notes
 - Adding NOZERO flag to arena alloc and using it when all allocated memory is immediately written to (e.g string copy) had very small or indistinguishable effect on benchmark performance on Apple M1.
 Left the flag implementation and its use in place still.
+- Storing the hash set nodes and the line strings to separate arenas did not improve performance at all on Apple M1 and neglibly on Intel i5-8500T.
+The hypothesis was that improved locality would speed up the hash set lookups.
+The added complexity did not warrant to keep the change.
+The code can be found in branch `optimization/separate-hashset-arena`.